Procedures, Records, and Forms

 This column identifies the location of other copies of the records series.
 An asterisk (*) identifies the office holding the official record for the University for that records series.
 This column may be blank.

-The Retention Period is the minimum period that the records must be kept after cutoff.
+The Retention and Disposition Action is the minimum period that the records must be kept after a specified cutoff event and the action to be taken at the end of this period.
 Administrators may keep records longer.

 Disposition Authority Number